-Run-down, tired looking exteriors reflect poorly on an establishment.
+Run-down, tired-looking exteriors reflect poorly on an establishment.
 In many cases, it doesn’t matter how good the food is – if a restaurant looks unsafe or uncared for, most potential guests will pass by on their way to another option.
 While parking lots are expensive to re-pave, adding a blacktop is a simple way to give a lot a clean, updated aesthetic.
-Commercial landscaping services can also make your exterior livelier and more appealing to customers.
+Commercial landscaping can also make your exterior livelier and more appealing to customers.
 Make sure outdoor lighting is brighter than indoor lighting in the evening so the restaurant is a beacon to hungry passers-by.
 Paint the building, clean windows every day, replace dead or flickering light bulbs as soon as they go out and make sure to care for plants and grass around the property regularly.
 Most restaurants don’t budget for this care, and thus can’t afford these measures when they are necessary.
 To avoid this, budget between 1% – 2% of total sales for on-going maintenance projects and up-keep.

 8. FILTHY PARKING LOTS

 Having trash and debris within restaurant property line looks untidy.
 Litter is incredibly unattractive, and while most guests understand that restaurant staff aren’t the ones who left trash in the lot, it still reflects poorly on the restaurant.
 Cleaning up the parking lot and exteriors several times a day is just as important as keeping the floors and counters inside a business clean.
 This is a simple task, but it can drastically increase the amount of new visitors.
 Placing garbage bins outside of each entry door allows visitors to throw away gum, coffee cups, and other trash they may have with them when entering or leaving.